sampurcell93/Rec-eng/README.md

 Users may like or dislike a post, which sends feedback to the recommender system Supports infinite scrolling
 Contains word-cloud
+Filter results not yet functional.
+Will be implemented if time.

 *Preferences:
 A user may add activities that they enjoy and give them a score for how much they enjoy them